chanbengz/sustcsc-rs/README.md

 Your report is evaluated by the following rubrics:
 - **Innovation (5 pt)**: Adapt code from existing libraries, or come up with new ideas.
     - Plagiarism, i.e., copying without citation -> 0 pt.
-    - Improvement or implementation of algorithms -> 3 pt.
+    - Improvement or implementation of algorithms -> 1 - 4 pt.
-    - New algorithms or techniques -> 5 pt.
+    - New techniques or algorithm (it's really cool) -> 5 pt.
 - **Expression (5 pt)**: The report is concise and intuitive.
 It doesn't have to be long, but it should be clear.
     - Full of nonsense and errors -> 0 pt.
-    - Rich in content, but hard to understand -> 3 pt.
+    - Rich in content, but hard to understand -> 1 - 4 pt.
     - Comprehensive and concise -> 5 pt.
-- **Illustration (3 pt)**: The report contains figures, tables, or other illustrations to help explain your ideas.
+- **Illustration (4 pt)**: The report contains figures, tables, or other illustrations to help explain your ideas.
     - No figures, and full of text -> 0 pt.
-    - Some figures, but mostly referred from other sources or poorly designed -> 1 pt.
+    - Some figures, but mostly referred from other sources or poorly designed -> 1 - 3 pt.
-    - Figures are well-designed by yourself and help explain your ideas -> 3 pt.
+    - Figures are well-designed by yourself and help explain your ideas -> 4 pt.

 ## Submission